-Normally the first question most people ask themselves are what type of phone do I want, and whilst there are other options asides from Apple and Android these account for the majority of choices available to most people and businesses.
-Apple comes with the IOS operating system and there are many choices of Android operating system handset providers including Samsung, Huawei, Sony and Google to name a few.
+Normally the first question most people ask themselves is what type of phone do I want?
+Whilst there are other options asides from Apple and Android these account for the majority of choices available to most people and businesses, with modern Huawei phones also now not able to use Android and using their own Harmony operating system instead.
+Apple comes with the IOS operating system and there are many choices of phones using Googles Android operating system including Samsung, Huawei, Sony and Google Pixel to name a few.
 This decision largely comes down to preference and also the phone you are switching from, if you move from IOS to Android or vice versa you will be able to take all your contacts and photos/videos etc but any paid for app's won't transfer between the Google Play Store and the Apple App Store which is a consideration if you've paid for a lot of apps in the past.

 The main benefit of Android is the ability to customise features within your phone to suit your needs whist the main benefit of IOS is the fact that with so few phones using the operating system most app developers will create a better experience with less variables to consider when creating them.
 There is also some argument that security is better on IOS but that by no means should imply that Android has weak security or that IOS is users don't need to worry but this fact alone can sway some peoples choice.